-Join Joe Brady for an in-depth discussion in this video Choosing a monitor, the window to the digital world, part of Color Management Fundamentals.
+Join Joe Brady for an in-depth discussion in this video Choosing a monitor, the window to the digital world, part of Learning Color Management.

 Let's talk a little bit about monitors.
 Monitors are really a window for your world.
 Every editing decision you make is based on what you see on your monitor.
 And it makes sense that this is one of the most important tools in your color workflow.
 Unfortunately, that is often not the case, and it makes the monitor the weak link.
 Stop and think about the gear we're discussing.
 An expensive camera body, an expensive lens, a powerful computer and then a cheap monitor?
 Where do you think the problem might lie there?
 There are a lot of things that go into producing a good to excellent display, so try to avoid shopping by monitor specifications, as most of them, with the one exception of color space, are pretty worthless.